OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 ## Power Automate

+VBA doesn't have a Power Automate connector.
+All supported VBA scenarios involve a user attending to the macro's execution.

 Office Scripts can be run through Power Automate.
 Your workbook can be updated through scheduled or event-driven flows, letting you automate workflows without even opening Excel.
-This means that as long as your workbook is stored in OneDrive (and accessible to Power Automate), a flow can run your scripts regardless of whether you and your organization use Excel's Windows or web application.

-VBA doesn't have a Power Automate connector.
-All supported VBA scenarios involve a user attending to the macro's execution.

 Try the [Call scripts from a manual Power Automate flow](../tutorials/excel-power-automate-manual.md) tutorial to start learning about Power Automate.
 You can also check out the [Automated task reminders](scenarios/task-reminders.md) sample to see Office Scripts connected to Teams through Power Automate in a real-world scenario.

 ## See also